 What is a psychometric test or assessment?

 The definition of 'psychometric' combines the words 'psyche', meaning 'mind', as well as the word 'meter', meaning 'measure'.
 Therefore, a psychometric test or assessment is a tool that measures a person's psychological characteristics.
-For example, psychometric tests and assessments can measure characteristics such as personality traits, cognitive abilities, behavioural styles and more.
+For example, psychometric tests and assessments can measure characteristics such as personality traits, cognitive abilities, behavioral styles and more.

 There is a distinction between a psychometric test and a psychometric assessment.
 The main difference is that a test measures your maximum performance using tasks that have right or wrong answers.
 An assessment will typically use a questionnaire-format, asking you to rate your agreement levels with certain statements, or perhaps indicate how frequently you feel a certain way.

 Examples of psychometric tests include cognitive ability tests, aptitude tests, logic tests and reasoning tests.
-Examples of psychometric assessments include personality assessments, emotional intelligence assessments and behavioural preference assessments.
+Examples of psychometric assessments include personality assessments, emotional intelligence assessments and behavioral preference assessments.
 Psychometric tests and assessments aim to put your scores or responses into context, for example comparing you to other people.
 A test or assessment that compares you to others is known as a norm-referenced (normative) test; how did your performance or responses compare to a comparative group of people, like the working population of your country.
 A self-referencing (Ipsative) test or assessment will compare your performance or responses to your individual performance or response patterns.
 A test or assessment that focuses on a very specific set of skills or knowledge is called domain-referencing.
 An example would be a driving test as you have to achieve a pre-established level of performance and knowledge to meet set criteria.

 Best practice when using psychometrics